-The complainypants just assume they can never earn £45,000 per year.
-But despite what you read in The News (I warned you about that), it is possible to earn more than average.
-Remember your frame of reference may be skewed because you’re hearing more from the complainers.
+The complainers seem to assume they can never earn £45,000 per year.
+But despite what you read in The News (I warned you about that), it is possible to earn more.
+We hear more from the complainerz because they are more vocal.
 Meanwhile, The Millionaire Next Door is not shouting about their financial situation…they’re keeping quiet and making bank.

 The time it takes to get to financial independence depends on your savings rate.
-And, let’s be honest, its easier to save 50+% of your income when you’re on a higher income.
+And its easier to save more when you’re on a higher income.
+Obviously.

 So let’s take a look at 5 ways you can earn more money: